-Medisafe Study: Demonstrating Double-Digit Impact on Medication Adherence in Hypertension Patients
+Medisafe Demonstrates Double-digit Impact on Medication Adherence in Hypertension Patients

 Medisafe, the leading medication management platform with almost four and a half million registered users, released data today showing that, on average, hypertensive patients increase their prescription refills by almost 10% after they start using the company’s mobile app.
 This novel study is being conducted by the leading global provider of information, innovative technology solutions and contract research services focused on healthcare data.